-Advice/Authority to Debit Account.
-Refers to the accountable disbursement document which serves as notice to the Modified Disbursement System-Government Servicing Bank (MDS-GSB) to debit the agency's MDS subaccount for payment of due and demandable A/Ps.
+Advice/Authority to Debit Account (ADA).
+Refers to the accountable disbursement document which serves as notice to the Modified Disbursement System - Government Servicing Bank (MDS-GSB) to debit the agency's MDS sub-account for payment of due and demandable A/Ps.

 Agency Heads.
-Refer to the heads of departments, attached agencies and Other Executive Offices under the Executive Branch, State Universities and Colleges, Constitutional Commissions, and Government-Owned and/or-Controlled Corporations and other similar entities and instrumentalities concerned.
+Refer to the heads of departments, attached agencies and Other Executive Offices (OEO) under the Executive Branch, State Universities and Colleges (SUCs), Constitutional Commissions, and Government-Owned or -Controlled Corporations (GOCCs) and other similar entities and instrumentalities concerned.

 Agency Performance Review (APR).
-The process of determining the level of accomplishment of each agency in terms of outputs, income generated, and actual expenditures incurred in the production/delivery of goods and services to the public vis-à-vis the targets/budgets for the same period.
+The process being undertaken by the Department of Budget and Management (DBM) to determine level of performance of each agency in terms of physical outcome, outputs, as well as actual expenditures incurred in the production/delivery of goods and services to the public vis-à-vis the targets/budgets for the same period.